Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Hold Time
 +++++++++

-If you set a temperature and a hold time, the thermocycler will hold the temperature for the specified amount of time.
+If you set a temperature and a hold time, the Thermocycler Module will hold the temperature for the specified amount of time.
 Time can be passed in as minutes or seconds.
-In the example below, the thermocycler will hold the the specified temperature for 1 hour and 60 seconds.
-If you do not specify a hold time the protocol will proceed once
+In the example below, the Thermocycler Module will hold the the specified temperature for 45 minutes and 15 seconds.
+If you do not specify a hold time the protocol will proceed once the temperature specified is reached.

 .. code-block:: python

-        tc_mod.set_block_temperature(4, hold_time_seconds=60, hold_time_minutes=60)
+        tc_mod.set_block_temperature(4, hold_time_seconds=15, hold_time_minutes=45)

 Ramp Rate
 +++++++++